 At a temperature of zero degrees Celsius, the air can absorb five grams of water vapor per cubic meter.
 At a much warmer temperature, such as 30 degrees, this is already 30 grams.These gram numbers represent the maximum content of water vapor that the air can absorb at the corresponding temperature.
 However, in order to determine the value of the relative humidity, both the absolute and the maximum humidity are required.

-The optimal air humidity is again not a fixed value, but a percentage range of the amount of air humidity that is harmless to both the health and the structure of the living space.
-In combination with the right temperature, these two factors create the optimal indoor climate.
+The optimal air humidity is in turn not a fixed value, but a percentage range of the amount of air humidity that is harmless to both the health and the structure of the living space.
+In combination with the right temperature, these two factors create the ideal indoor climate.

 The optimal humidity in different living spaces